Truck Accident

 • Unsafe lane changes

-• Driving longer than 12 consecutive hours in 24 hr period (Vehicle Code 21702 VC)
+• Driving excessive hours (exceeding 12 consecutive hours in 24 hours)

 • Overloading trucks